How to Use the Park as a Resource

 Transportation

 The roads in the Mount Diablo State Park are narrow, winding, and difficult.
-Parents provide transportation for many school field trips to the summit or Rock City.
-If a school would like to use a school bus, the Park requires prior approval and a pilot car.
+Parents provide transportation for many organized field trips to the summit or Rock City.
+If a group would like to use a school bus, the Park requires prior approval and a pilot car.
 School buses are appropriate for Mitchell Canyon.

 Preparation